tingwai-to/greendeal/README.md

         Desired number of tickets to purchase.
 Cannot exceed the number of remaining tickets left (contract will return False if exceeded).

+* Success messsage:

+    > Promo purchased successfully

 ### `refund`

 * Example:

     > `testinvoke <contract_hash> refund ['<buyer_public_key>','mypromocode']`

     Here a user requests a refund on `mypromocode` for their purchase.
 All tickets will be refunded.
-Refund will only pass if the expiration date has not passed.
+Refunds can still be issued if promos are deleted.
+But refunds will not be issued if the deadline has passed AND minimum number of tickets have been sold.

+* Parameters (in order):

     * **`buyer_public_key`**: (public key)